 • Toss the shrimp with cornstarch until they are well coated.
 Making sure to shake off any excess cornstarch.

-• Add vegetable oil to a large pot.
-You’ll want about 1-inch of oil in the bottom of the pan.
-Heat the oil until it reaches 350-375 degrees.
-Fry 5-6 shrimp at a time making sure not to overcrowd the pan.
+• Fry 5-6 shrimp at a time making sure not to overcrowd the pan.
 Cook for 1-2 minutes per side or until the shrimp are crispy.

 Use a spider strainer to remove the shrimp from the oil.
-Place the cooked shrimp on a paper towel to absorb any excess oil.
+Place a sheet of paper towel on a cooling rack.
+Then, transfer any fried shrimp to the paper towel to absorb any excess oil.
 Repeat for all shrimp.
+Toss the cooked shrimp with the sauce and add them to your bowls.
+Best enjoyed immediately.

 • Add all of the cooked shrimp to a clean mixing bowl and toss it with the spicy sauce.
 Make sure the shrimp are well coated in the sauce.